xrettle/WFGY/TensionUniverse/BlackHole/Q131_tension_free_energy.md

 2. Operational bounds under complex constraints

-   * For realistic engineering systems (including computation),
+   * For realistic engineering systems, including computation,

      * computing tight bounds on extractable work,
-     * under constraints on control, measurement, and feedback, is technically difficult and often problem specific.
+     * under constraints on control, measurement, and feedback,

+       is technically difficult and often problem specific.

 3. Integration with computation and learning